mfpscidev/indoorloc-inductive-gnn/README.md

-# Inductive learning scheme for WiFi fingerprinting-based indoor positioning systems
+# Transductive and inductive learning scheme for WiFi fingerprinting-based indoor positioning systems

 Traditionally, indoor positioning systems based on WiFi fingerprinting have relied on k-NN algorithms and, more recently, on deep learning models.